 4. DAGANXI Tactical Nylon Dog Collar

-- Integrated control handle allows for quick restraint during training or outings
+- Integrated control handle offers quick, safe management during training or busy situations

 - Bulkier than standard collars